 To learn more about crossed eyes, eye turns, or lazy eye, visit these web pages:

 Thomas's strabimsus surgery for his esotropia at age 1 did not go as planned.
-After surgery his began to turn out.
-Since beginning vision therapy he now has control over his eye and has achieved some depth perception.
+After surgery his right eye began to turn out.
+Since undergoing vision therapy, he is able to move his right eye at will and he has achieved gross depth perception.

 Visual Rehabilitation for Special Needs - Traumatic Brain Injury (TBI), Stroke, Birth Injury, Brain Damage, Head Injury, Whiplash, Cerebral Palsy, MS: